Sorry, you need to enable JavaScript to visit this website.

 General distribution of responsibilities

-The Ministry of Education, Science and Technological Development has established 18 district school authorities (see Glossary) for performing professional and pedagogical supervision, external evaluation of the institutions’ work, supporting development planning and improving the quality of the institution’s work.
+The Ministry of Education has established 18 district school authorities responsible for conducting professional and pedagogical supervision, performing external evaluations of institutions’ work, supporting development planning, and improving the overall quality of institutional performance.

-2. plans and implements external evaluation of the institutions’ work;
+1. plans and implements external evaluations of institutions’ work;

-3. monitor and propose professional development of teachers, educators, professional associates, directors and secretaries of the institution and make proposals for professional development;
+1. monitors and proposes professional development for teachers, educators, professional associates, principals, and institution secretaries, and prepares proposals for professional development;

-4. support development planning, development of preschool, school and educational programs and improvement of the quality of education, in support of self-evaluation and implementation of external evaluation;
+1. supports development planning, the development of preschool, school, and educational programmes, and the improvement of education quality, including support for self-evaluation and implementation of external evaluation;

-6. ensure all conditions for institutions to smoothly maintain an education database within the unique education information system;
+1. ensures conditions for institutions to maintain the education database within the unified education information system;

-7. cooperate with all competent authorities, services and organizations in the particular district;
+1. cooperates with all competent authorities, services, and organisations in the respective district;

 Local self-government bodies, their structure, authority and scope of action, as well as the role of other organizations and institutions at the local level, are regulated by the Law on Local Self-Government.
 In addition to this law, the work of local self-government is in more detail regulated by the municipal or city statute.
-The municipality among other things, takes care of citizens’ needs in the field of education (preschool, primary and secondary education), scientific research and innovation activities, culture, health and social care, child protection, sports and physical education.
+Among other responsibilities, municipalities address citizens’ needs in the areas of education (preschool, primary, and secondary), scientific research and innovation, culture, health and social care, child protection, sports, and physical education.

 Cross-sectoral cooperation